Kennedy Road (Toronto)

-This photo shown is the Intersection of Kennedy Road looking south of Ellesmere in 2024.

-Kennedy Road is a major north-south arterial road in Toronto and York Region, Ontario, Canada.
+Kennedy Road is a major north–south arterial road in Toronto and York Region, Ontario, Canada.
 It has a main southern section running 43.8 km north from Highview Avenue in Toronto to Davis Drive at the boundary of Whitchurch-Stouffville and East Gwillimbury in York, and a 24.5 km northern section from Harold Road to Lake Simcoe in Georgina.

 Kennedy Road is a rare example of two major streets in the Greater Toronto Area to share names: the other Kennedy Road being located in Peel Region.
 In York Region, former parts of Kennedy Road include Old Kennedy Road and Main Street Unionville.
 Kennedy Road is broken between Davis Drive and Herald Road, due to the Bendor and Graves Tract, a planted forest managed by York Regional Forests.

 It is home to the business district of Scarborough district because of the long suburban retail strip along it between Lawrence Avenue East to just north of Sheppard Avenue East.
 The Toronto section of the road is otherwise mainly residential with high rise apartment buildings.
 North of Steeles Avenue East, it enters York Region and is designated and signed as York Regional Road 3, and traverses Markham, Whitchurch-Stouffville, East Gwillimbury, and Georgina, where it terminates at Lake Simcoe.

 Kennedy Road is named for the Kennedy family, one of the many early farming settlers in the 18th and 19th centuries to which Thomas Laird Kennedy belonged.
-It is likely linked to Private John Kennedy of the 3rd Regiment of the York Militia (now The Queen's York Rangers (1st American Regiment) (RCAC) who was granted 100 acre of land near Kennedy Road and Ellesmere Road.
+It is likely linked to Private John Kennedy of the 3rd Regiment of the York Militia (now The Queen's York Rangers (1st American Regiment) (RCAC)) who was granted 100 acre of land near Kennedy Road and Ellesmere Road.

 Kennedy Road resumes north of Herald Road, ending at Lake Drive on the shore of Lake Simcoe.

 In the 1990s, Kennedy Road was realigned at Steeles Avenue to connect the broken section, and was realigned east 300 m between Highway 407 and 16th Avenue.

-From Steeles Avenue, it is a four-lane road northward to Major Mackenzie Drive East, and a two-lane road from Major Mackenzie Drive East to Lake Simcoe.
+From Steeles Avenue, it is a four-lane road northward to Major Mackenzie Drive East, and a two-lane road from Major Mackenzie Drive to Lake Simcoe.

-There are low-density residential and commercial buildings from Steeles Avenue to Major Mackenzie Drive East and from Mahoney Avenue to Lake Drive East.
+There are low-density residential and commercial buildings from Steeles Avenue to Major Mackenzie Drive and from Mahoney Avenue to Lake Drive East.
 Future high density residential and commercial development is beginning to go up in Downtown Markham, as Kennedy forms its eastern boundary.
-Lots of farmland and forests can be found between Mahoney Avenue and Major Mackenzie Drive East.
+Farmland and forests can be found between Mahoney Avenue and Major Mackenzie Drive.

+Kennedy Road between Enterprise Boulevard and YMCA Boulevard in Markham is notable as forming part of the Markham Street Circuit, an auto racing street circuit first used on the weekend of August 15–16, 2026, for the inaugural races of the NASCAR Canada Series Markham 125 and the IndyCar Series Ontario Honda Dealers Indy Markham.